TritonDataCenter/sdc-cnapi/docs/index.md

 other.

 To prevent this, a mechanism is required that will queue jobs based on the type of resource they're acting on.
-Jobs should be grouped by &quot;scope&quot; and serialized such that a server can will only execute be executing one job per scope group at a time.
+Jobs should be grouped by "scope" and serialized such that a server can will only execute be executing one job per scope group at a time.
 In this way it would be possible to enforce that only one job be active on a vm on a server, but would still allow jobs to be run